Fishing for complements: Silting-discrete finite-dimensional algebras

 \subsection{Acknowledgments}

+We would like to thank the referee for a careful reading of the article and useful suggestions.
 The first and third named authors are members of the network INdAM-G.N.S.A.G.A and acknowledge support from the project \textit{REDCOM: Reducing complexity in algebra, logic, combinatorics}, financed by the programme \textit{Ricerca Scientifica di Eccellenza 2018} of the Fondazione Cariverona, and from the project funded by NextGenerationEU under NRRP, Call PRIN 2022 No.~104 of February 2, 2022 of Italian Ministry of University and Research; Project 2022S97PMY \textit{Structures for Quivers, Algebras and Representations (SQUARE)}.
 The second author acknowledges the support of the EPSRC of the United Kingdom via grant no. EP/V050524/1.
 The third author additionally acknowledges financial support from the Department of Mathematics `Tullio Levi-Civita' through its BIRD - Budget Integrato per la Ricerca dei Dipartimenti 2022, within the project \textit{Representations of quivers with commutative coefficients}.

 \Addresses